Vivian Young, Bachelor's in Biology '12

 "I really appreciated the variety of biology classes offered, from microbiology to oceanography."

-As a scientist at AbbVie, Vivian Young '12 spends the majority of her time in the lab developing stable cell lines for the production of therapeutic antibodies, and takes pride in her work and the thought that her research will help to better treat diseases and improve the lives of many people worldwide.
+Vivian Young '12 spends the majority of her time in the lab developing stable cell lines for the production of therapeutic antibodies.
+She takes pride in her work at AbbVie, and the thought that her research will improve the lives of people worldwide.

-Vivian has long known her passion for biology and, since graduating from USF with both her bachelor's degree and master's degree in biology, she is grateful that she gets to spend her days putting to use the knowledge that she gained from the program in her work with a leading pharmaceutical research company.
+Vivian has long known her passion for biology, graduating from USF with both her bachelor's degree and master's degree in the field.
+She is grateful that she gets to spend her days implementing her extensive knowledge at a leading pharmaceutical research company.

 How did the biology program prepare you for your career?